 To find out what’s going on each day of the Fair, pick up a daily schedule at the kiosks located just inside the Fair walk-in gates.
 In addition to event information, these schedules include a map of the fairgrounds showing the location of event venues as well as ATMs, restrooms, designated smoking areas, security and first aid areas.

 On the web?
 “Like” us on Facebook to get the latest updates and find all the daily schedules under our “Notes” page or visit our website.

 Got a smartphone?
 Get the daily schedule on your phone by downloading a QR Code Reader and then scanning the code displayed at the schedule kiosks just inside the Purple, Yellow and Red Gates.
 This interactive mobile guide features the Fair daily schedule, with detailed event listings, as well as concert info, an interactive map, food guide, rides guide, venue descriptions and more!

 Results are usually posted on our website within 48 hours of judging.

-Find out everything you need to know about entering an exhibit in the 2019 exhibitor guide on our website.
+Find out everything you need to know about entering an exhibit in the 2021 exhibitor guide on our website on April 1.
 Or learn more by reading our previous blog post.

 Handicapped-accessible parking is available at the Red, Yellow and Purple Lots, which offer the closest entrance to the fairgrounds.
 See the Fair Map on our website for more information.